 - ½ cup canned coconut milk, full fat

 - 1 egg

 - ¼ cup fresh blueberries (fresh or frozen)

 - Preheat the oven to 350°F and fit a muffin pan with 6 muffin liners.

 - Next, in a small bowl, whisk together the dry ingredients: almond flour, cassava flour, salt, baking soda.

-- In a separate medium-sized bowl, whisk together the wet ingredients: honey, coconut milk, vinegar, vanilla, melted coconut oil.
+- In a separate medium-sized bowl, whisk together the wet ingredients: honey, coconut milk, vinegar, vanilla, melted coconut oil, and eggs.

 - When the wet ingredients are fully combined, add the dry ingredients to the wet 1/2 at a time, stirring in-between.
 A batter will form.
 Once no clumps remain, fold in the blueberries gently.

 - Using two spoons, scoop the batter into muffin liners until they are about 5/6 of the way full.
 Top each muffin with a sprinkle of slivered almond and then bake for 25-35 minutes, until a toothpick comes out clean when inserted into the middle.
 Set on cooling wrack to cool 10 minutes.